liloit/lilo-tester/README.md

 ## 🚀 Overview

-Lilo Tester is a lightweight CLI tool that scans any website and generates a **complete diagnostic report** in seconds.
+**Lilo Tester** is a lightweight CLI tool that scans any browser-rendered website and generates a complete diagnostic report.

+It works with websites built using Laravel, React, Next.js, Vue, WordPress, Django, plain HTML, or any other stack — as long as the website can be opened in a browser.

-No setup complexity.
+No complex setup.
 No config files.
 No unnecessary noise.

 Just run it.